-The Faculty comprises the Schools of Chemical Engineering and Industrial Chemistry, Civil and Environmental Engineering, Computer Science and Engineering, Electrical Engineering, Geomatic Engineering, and Mechanical and Manufacturing Engineering.
-It also comprises the Department of Mining Engineering and the Centre for Petroleum Engineering as well as the Graduate School of Biomedical Engineering and the Graduate School of Engineering.
+The Faculty comprises the Schools of Chemical Engineering and Industrial Chemistry, Civil and Environmental Engineering, Computer Science and Engineering, Electrical Engineering and Telecommunications, Geomatic Engineering, and Mechanical and Manufacturing Engineering, Mining Engineering and Petroleum Engineering as well as the Graduate School of Biomedical Engineering and the Graduate Programs in Business and Technology.
 The Faculty has several research Centres and is also actively engaged with nine co-operative Research Centres (CRC's).

 The Faculty of Engineering is dedicated to scholarship, teaching and research in technology and their application for the benefit of the community.
 The Schools of the Faculty offer undergraduate courses leading to the award of the Bachelor of Engineering (BE).
-There are also numerous combined courses leading to the award of the BE in combination with the BSc BA and LLB degrees and concurrent courses for the BE and the Master of Biomedical Engineering.
+There are also numerous combined courses leading to the award of the BE in combination with the BSc BA and LLB degrees and concurrent courses for the BE and the Master of Biomedical Engineering as well as'fast-track' programs leading to the Master of Commerce following an Engineering undergraduate course.